oliver-hh/dog_bread_identifier/README.md

 ## Results
-The script ```run_models_batch``` provided the correct results and the respective output files have been saved to folder ```./results/```.
+The script ```run_models_batch``` provided the correct results and the respective output files (only final results) have been saved to folder ```./results/```.

 - ```alexnet_pet-images.txt```
 - ```resnet_pet-images.txt```
 - ```vgg_pet-images.txt```

-All model archtectures were able to distinguish between dog and not-a-dog images in general:
+All model architectures were able to distinguish between dog and not-a-dog images in general:

 | **Measurement**        | Count |
 | ---------------------- | ----- |